 Apu Ausangate Trek or Ausangate Tour in Peru is one of the best experiences in Cusco.
 This high-altitude experience takes you closer to the highest and the sacred Andean peak of Ausangate Mountain.

-Ausangate peak dominates the southern skyline of Cusco city.
-It rises 6372 metres above sea level.
+Ausangate peak is a sacred mountain.
+It dominates the southern skyline of Cusco city.
+It rises 6372 meters above sea level.
 Locally known as Apus, this trek offers captivating views of the Peruvian highland from start to end.

 Most part of the trek takes you through high passes.
 You will be rewarded with sights of turquoise lakes.
 You will have the opportunity of meeting and interacting with locals from the region who have maintained and preserved their age-old traditions and customs.

 Ausangate Peru is a lifetime experience.
 Dotted with many snow-capped peaks you will feel extremely closer to nature.

 The trek involves hikes through many high mountain passes.
 The highest point of the Ausangate Peru Trek is Palomani pass at 5200 meters above sea level.
 We highly recommend you to spend at least 4 days in Cusco before the trek to avoid altitude sickness.